ringbellw/Getting-and-Cleaning-Data-Assignment/README.md

 3. Uses descriptive activity names to name the activities in the data set;
 4. Appropriately labels the data set with descriptive variable names;
 5. Create and export a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Code Book
+This code book summarizes the resulting data fields in tidydata.txt.